smutao/lm-nn-doc/source/setup-pymol.rst

 Latest PyMOL can be installed via the native package manager (e.g. yum, pacman) of the Linux distribution.
 See https://pymolwiki.org/index.php/Linux_Install.

-For Debian-based distros (e.g. Ubuntu, Pos OS), the PyMOL in the software repository is not the latest.
-Therefore, it is not recommended to use PyMOL from this source.
+For Ubuntu-based distros (e.g. Ubuntu, Pos OS), PyMOL 2.5+ is available in the software repository for 22.04 LTS and later versions.
+Therefore, it can be easily installed via "sudo apt install python3-pymol".

 PyMOL from Snap and Flatpak package managers has not been tested and it might have issue when installing LModeA-nano as a plugin.